abrasive/shairport/LIBSOXR.md

 The Raspbian image at the time of writing is the `May 2016` version, with the release date of `2016-05-10`.
 It does not include `libsoxr`, but it is available as a package via `apt-get`.

-Alternatively, `libsoxr` is very easy to compile.
+Alternatively, `libsoxr`, part of [The Sox Resampler Library](https://sourceforge.net/projects/soxr/), is very easy to compile.
 Here are very brief instructions to download, compile and install it:

 * Install `cmake`.
 This is used in the building of libsoxr.
 On Linuxes such as Debian/Ubuntu/Raspbian:
 ```